What is pinkeye?

 - Wash your hands often.
 Always wash them before and after you treat pinkeye or touch your eyes or face.

 - Use moist cotton or a clean, wet cloth to remove crust.
 Wipe from the inside corner of the eye to the outside.
 Use a clean part of the cloth for each wipe.
 If the infection is in only one eye, be careful not to spread it to the other eye.

-- Put cold or warm wet cloths (whichever feels better) on your eye a few times a day if the eye hurts.
+- If your eye hurts, close it and put cold or warm wet cloths (whichever feels better) on your eyelid a few times a day.